Proximal Splitting Algorithms for Convex Optimization: A Tour of Recent Advances, with New Twists: The Forward-Backward Algorithm

-If $\bl{C}=0$, the forward--backward iteration reduces to the proximal point algorithm~\cite{roc76,bau17}.
-Let us give a formal convergence statement for the preconditioned proximal point algorithm.
+If $\bl{C}=0$, the forward-backward iteration reduces to the proximal point algorithm~\cite{roc76,bau17}; \br{we have discussed this algorithm in \cref{secadd} with proximity operators, but it generalizes to any resolvent.} Let us give a formal convergence statement for the preconditioned proximal point algorithm.
 Let $M: \mathcal{Z} \rightarrow 2^\mathcal{Z} $ be a maximally monotone operator.
 The problem is to solve